 You must literally break off all ties and contact with the psychopath/narc, period.

 Some survivors can fall into the trap of thinking they can somehow now “handle” the toxic person, or they want to see what they are up to now, or even whether they have had some kind of comeuppance.

 You must let go of all these rationalizations and just cut them out of your life – completely, totally, permanently.

-For situations where you cannot go no contact – The only exception to this we can think of is when children and custody arrangements may be involved.
+For situations where you cannot go no contact – see this guide.
+The only exception to this we can think of is when children and custody arrangements may be involved.
 In this case then a small amount of contact may be necessary but you must set very strict, rigid and non negotiable limits and boundaries on this contact.